toto112358/pypack/readme.md

     - Instructions to install and/or uninstall properly
 6. ~Add package versionning to downgrade packages to backed-up versions~ (maybe not a good indea)
 8. Add a [cheat sheet](cheat_sheet.md)
+	- edit: I want this software to be so stupid that a cheat cheat wont be necessary
-9. Add an option to show all installed packages (PRIORITY)
+10. Add an option to show all installed packages (PRIORITY)
-10. Add a package repository
+11. Add a package repository
     - `pypack repo install [pkg name]` would download and install [pkg name]
+    - Or a `pyget` command would do the job.
 12. Ask community to make commits on my script
 13. Add support for python3 project that need MULTIPLE files
 14. Add some VIM propaganda in easter eggs